Creating A Place and Role for Older People with Dementia through Multigenerational Exchanges

 Manoottangwai Intergenerational Online Media Campaign

-To address Thailand’s increasing intergenerational friction, a TV production company, Boonmerit, launched an online media platform called “Manoottangwai” (multigenerational).
-The initiative targets older people to create a positive mindset and help them achieve an active lifestyle, and it targets younger people to help them understand that post-retirement wellbeing (financial, physical, and emotional) requires preparation.
+Manoottangwai, a Thai online media platform, targets older people to create a positive mindset and help them achieve an active lifestyle, and it targets younger people to help them understand that post-retirement wellbeing.

 The Intergenerational Self-Help Club (ISHC) Development Model